hotrodorm/hotrod/README.md

 Behind the scenes LiveSQL automatically adapts the SQL syntax to the specific database.

-Any query can include joins, CTEs, subqueries, and other syntax, as shown below:
+Any SELECT query can incorporate joins, Common Table Expressions (CTEs), subqueries, and other syntax, as illustrated below:

 ```java
 CTE x = sql.cte("x",